Black-necked weaver

-The black-necked weaver (Ploceus nigricollis) is a resident breeding bird species in much of central Africa from Cameroon in the east to Kenya and southern Somalia in the west.
+The black-necked weaver (Ploceus nigricollis) is a resident breeding bird species in much of central Africa from Cameroon in the west to Kenya and southern Somalia in the east.

 Taxonomy and systematics

-The species was formally described in 1805 by the French ornithologist Louis Jean Pierre Vieillot, who named it Malimbus nigricollis.
+The species was formally described in 1805 by the French ornithologist Louis Pierre Vieillot, who named it Malimbus nigricollis.
 The description was based on a specimen that had been collected near Malimbe, now Malembo, in the Cabinda Province of Angola.
 The species epithet nigricollis combines the Latin words Latin words, niger meaning "black" and collis meaning "necked".